 Alappuzha is referred to as the Venice of the East which has always enjoyed an important place in the maritime history of Kerala.
 Presently it is famous for its boat races, backwater holidays, beaches, marine products and coir industry.
-Alappuzha beach is a popular picnic spot.
-The pier, which extends into the sea here, is over 137 years old.
-Entertainment facilities at the Vijaya Beach Park add to the attraction of the beach.
-There is also an old lighthouse nearby which plays a fascinating sight to the visitors from far and wide.
+Alappuzha beach is a popular picnic spot and a huge tourist destination, hence making it one of the best beaches in Kerala.

-Kappad or locally known as Kappakadavu is a famous beach near Kozhikode (Calicut) in Kerala, where the Portuguese explorer Vasco Da Gama landed on 20 May 1498.
+Kappad or locally known as Kappakadavu is a famous beach in Kerala near Kozhikode (Calicut) in Kerala, where the Portuguese explorer Vasco Da Gama landed on 20 May 1498.
 His voyage established the sea route from Europe to India.
 This heralded the arrival and permanent route from Europe to India.

-This heralded the arrival and permanent presence of various European merchant companies, leading to eventual domination and rule by the East India Company and later the period of British colonial rule.
-Located at the mouth of the Chaliyar River, 10 km from Kozhikode, Beypore Beach is famous for its Ship building yard more than 1500 years old.
+Beypore is one of the best beaches in Kerla in the northern part of the state.
+Located at the mouth of the Chaliyar River, 10 km from Kozhikode, Beypore Beach is famous for its Shipbuilding yard more than 1500 years old.
 During the trading days of Arabs and Chinese, and later the Europeans, this was one of the most important fishing harbours in Kerala and all of South India.

 Between the coastal towns of Kannur and Thalassery along the Malabar Coast lies the scenic Thottada Beach.
 The cleanliness, solitude and tranquillity are part of the charm of the beach, making it the ideal getaway for anyone looking to escape the noise of the city and reconnect with nature and themselves.